Utkarsh-Mauryaa/Finance-Dashboard-UI/README.md

 **CSS variables for MUI theming** — MUI components render into portals outside the React component tree, so Tailwind `dark:` variants don't reach them.
 CSS custom properties (`var(--accent)`, `var(--surface)`) that flip with the `.dark` class solve this cleanly without needing a MUI `ThemeProvider`.

 **`sampleData.js` as a single data source** — in a production system, this file would be replaced by API call results.
-The rest of the app architecture (state management, derived computations in `features.js`, component data flow) remains unchanged.
+The rest of the app architecture (state management, derived computations/calculation functions in `features.js`, component data flow) remains unchanged.

 **Modular styles** — `styles.jsx` exports reusable MUI `sx` objects and Tailwind class strings, keeping component files clean and ensuring consistent styling across the app.